Charon (moon)

 Charon (/ˈkɛərɒn, -ən/ KAIR-on-,_--ən or /ˈʃærən/ SHARR-ən), formal designation (134340) Pluto I, is the largest of the five known natural satellites of the dwarf planet Pluto.
 It has a mean radius of 606 km.
-Charon is the sixth-largest known trans-Neptunian object after Pluto, Eris, Haumea, Makemake, and Gonggong.
+Charon is a planetary-mass moon and the sixth-largest known trans-Neptunian object after Pluto, Eris, Haumea, Makemake, and Gonggong.
 It was discovered in 1978 at the United States Naval Observatory in Washington, D.C., using photographic plates taken at the United States Naval Observatory Flagstaff Station (NOFS).

 With half the diameter and one-eighth the mass of Pluto, Charon is a very large moon in comparison to its parent body.
 Its gravitational influence is such that the barycenter of the Plutonian system lies outside Pluto, and the two bodies are tidally locked to each other.
-The dwarf planet systems Pluto–Charon and Eris–Dysnomia are the only known examples of mutual tidal locking in the Solar System, though it is likely that –Vanth is another.
+The dwarf planet systems Pluto–Charon and Eris–Dysnomia and the dwarf planet candidate system Salacia–Actaea are the only known examples of mutual tidal locking in the Solar System, though it is likely that –Vanth is another.

 The reddish-brown cap of the north pole of Charon is composed of tholins, organic macromolecules that may be essential ingredients of life.
 These tholins were produced from methane, nitrogen, and related gases which may have been released by cryovolcanic eruptions on the moon, or may have been transferred over 19,000 km from the atmosphere of Pluto to the orbiting moon.

 The New Horizons spacecraft, the only probe to visit the Pluto system, approached Charon to within 27000 km in 2015.